AlexanderOtavka/square-tab/README.md

 # Square Tab

-> A minimalistic but functional new tab page inspired by Mac Square's [Splash Tab][1].
+> A minimalistic but functional new tab page inspired by Mac Square's
+> [Splash Tab][1].

 *Supports Chrome >= 49 (the first version with css variable support).*

 ## Developing
 Go to [chrome://extensions](chrome://extensions).
 Ensure you are in developer mode, then click `Load Unpacked Extension` and select the root folder of this project.

 ## Deploying
-Run `./pack.sh` to create or update the zip file.
+Run `yarn pack` or, if you're still using npm, `npm run pack` to create or update the zip file.
 Deploy from the chrome web store developers console.

   [1]: https://chrome.google.com/webstore/detail/splash-tab/ggljjfbnnofkajgcnleiglffhhbbommh